peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Parameters:</b>

  * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter cannot be null, as the exponential function's results are generally not exact.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter cannot be null, as the exponential function's results are generally not exact..

 <b>Returns:</b>